phoophoo187/Privacy_SDN_Edge_IoT/README.md

 ## Project Status
 SADEdge is under developing...
-We keep our progress as fast as possible :-P
+We keep our progress as fast as possible :-)

 ## Room for Improvement